-Broomfield, Colorado is situated just Northwest of Denver, and approximately ten miles outside Boulder.
+Broomfield, Colorado is situated just Northwest of Denver and approximately ten miles outside of Boulder.
 The proximity of this northern Denver suburb to these great cities is just one of the many perks Broomfield has to offer.
 Broomﬁeld, Colorado is a major part of the metropolitan area, and with its population approaching 60,000, it is a good-sized city with plenty to offer!
 It is also one of the safest cities in the nation, making it especially attractive to families.

 Broomfield Real Estate

 Shopaholics and music lovers do not fear, the city of Broomfield has plenty to offer you as well!
 With the fully equipped Flatirons Mall and the new First Bank Center located within the city limits, there is never a shortage of entertainment.
 The city itself is home to over 60 parks and features a great network of trails that connect its green spaces and lakes.
 From its centralized location, you’re less than 20 minutes from Boulder and Denver, and about 40 minutes from Denver International Airport.

 New Years Eve 2011 at The First Bank Center.
 (Video courtesy of YouTube user CUBuffs331 via YouTube.)

 Broomﬁeld has set its sights on a population of 80,000.
 The city has a comprehensive growth plan in place designed to implement strategies to expand and add to neighborhoods, green spaces, transportation systems, and schools.
 This means current resources won’t be stretched too thin as the population grows.
 And grow it will!
 With its blend of urban amenities, parks, trails and civil institutions, Broomfield is gearing up for good things.